Taoist Tai Chi

 My first introduction intro Tai Chi.
-I was personally taught this style through Internal Arts Tai Chi.
+I was personally taught Yang 85 set through Internal Arts Tai Chi, a condensed list from the popular 108 set.

-Yang 85 is based on a series of movements that continue on from each other.
+Taoist Yang style is based on a series of movements that continue on from each other.
 Each movement flows into the next.

 Slow meditative movements.
 Also known as walking meditation.